cannlytics/cannlytics-website/README.md

 ## ❤️ Support <a name="support"></a>

-Made with ❤️ and <a href="https://opencollective.com/cannlytics-company">your good will</a>.
+Cannlytics is made available with ❤️ and <a href="https://opencollective.com/cannlytics-company">your good will</a>.
+Please consider making a contribution to keep the good work coming 🚢

+🥞 Bitcoin donation address: 34CoUcAFprRnLnDTHt6FKMjZyvKvQHb6c6

 ## 🏛️ License <a name="license"></a>